seii/LiFXCameraBacklight/README.md

 ## Compatibility
 ### Operating System
 Only Linux and Windows have officially been tested as working.
 However, as this program is built in Java it is theoretically possible that it will run anywhere a Java Virtual Machine does.
+There are also some bug reports  for the `webcam-capture` dependency which suggest a dependency of theirs may prevent ARM-based systems from working correctly with webcams.

 ### LiFX
 This program should work with any LiFX product which is both supported by the [LIFX-LAN-SDK](https://github.com/stuntguy3000/LIFX-LAN-SDK) project and is also specifically marked as multizone-compatible according to LiFX's own [compatibility file](https://github.com/LIFX/products) hosted on GitHub.